Convoy QP 13: Voyage

 Convoy QP 13 encountered fog on 5 July 1942.
-In poor visibility Niger mistook an iceberg for Iceland’s North Western Cape and six merchant ships followed her into Northern Barrage minefield SN72 laid one month earlier at the entrance to the Denmark Strait.
-All seven ships detonated naval mines, and there were only eight survivors of the 127 men aboard Niger.
-Only Exterminator could be salvaged.
-No crewmen were lost from Exterminator, Hybert and Rodina; but one crewman died abandoning Hefron, five drowned when John Randolph broke in two, and Massmar sank with 17 merchant seamen, 5 Naval Armed Guards, and 26 survivors she was carrying from the sinking of Alamar in convoy PQ 16.

-Surviving ships destined for Reykjavík were escorted into port on 7 July by a local escort of naval trawlers Saint Elstan and Lady Madeleine.
+In poor visibility, Niger mistook an iceberg for Iceland’s North Western Cape and six merchant ships followed her into the Northern Barrage minefield, SN72, laid one month earlier at the entrance to the Denmark Strait.
+All seven ships detonated naval mines and there were only eight survivors of the 127 men aboard Niger; of the freighters, only Exterminator could be salvaged.
+No crewmen were lost from Exterminator, Hybert and Rodina but one crewman died abandoning Hefron, five men drowned when John Randolph broke in two and Massmar sank with 17 merchant seamen, 5 Naval Armed Guards and the 26 survivors she was carrying from the sinking of Alamar in Convoy PQ 16.
+The surviving ships destined for Reykjavík were escorted into port on 7 July by St Elstan and Lady Madeleine.